Look inside yourself; everything that you want, you already are

 Learn to smile on the inside, by taking time out for yourself and your yoga practise.
 Let go of tension and invite relaxation and empowerment into your body and mind.

-I have practiced yoga for over 20 years and have been lucky enough to train with Friends of Yoga Society International as a Hatha Yoga Teacher.
+I have practised yoga for over 20 years and have been lucky enough to train with Friends of Yoga Society International as a Hatha Yoga Teacher, and additionally with Norman Blair as a Yin Yoga Teacher.

 Yoga is not about touching your toes.
 It is about what you learn on the way down